Robin Buxton Potts: 2022 municipal election

 Shortly after being appointed as interim councillor in Ward 13, Buxton Potts announced she would be running in the 2022 Toronto municipal election in the neighbouring district, Ward 11 University—Rosedale, which was an open seat.
 She was defeated, coming in third place with 8.9% of the vote, behind winning candidate Dianne Saxe and runner-up Norm Di Pasquale.

+Following the 2022 election, Buxton Potts was hired by Councillor Shelley Carroll as Senior Strategic Advisor.